 Bucharest: Europe's Lost Art Deco Capital

-When one considers the urban aesthetic of Bucharest, Romania, the mind often conjures the communist blocks of Ceausescu's era or the French design of the "belle epoque".
-But during the interwar period, my hometown, Bucharest, was the subject of architectural experimentation that makes it a landmark of modernist design.
+Bucharest, Romania is notorious for the communist blocks of Ceausescu's era and sometimes celebrated for the French design of the Belle Epoque.
+But during the interwar period, my hometown, Bucharest, was the subject of an urban experiment that makes it a landmark of modernist Art Deco design.

-A people who had for centuries been occupied by Romans, Ottomans and Austro-Hungarians were exposed to the cultures of Western Europe by means such as the Orient Express, which made one of its last stops here.
-The advent of the railway gave many Romanians the chance to educate their children in Europe's great cities such as Paris, Zurich or Milan.
+In the early twentieth century, Romanians were exposed to Western Cultures by means such as the Orient Express, which made one of its last stops here, after centuries of occupation by Romans, Ottomans and Austro-Hungarians.
+The advent of the railway gave many Romanians the chance to study in Paris, Milan or Zurich.
 Three of those graduates were architects Horia Creanga, Duiliu Marcu and Marcel Janco (Iancu), one of the co-founder's of Dada-ism.
-The three of them would be part of a movement that would change Bucharest's landscape forever.
-Soon enough, cultures exchanged and Bucharest was coined "Little Paris" for its flourishing modern, French culture.
+The three would be part of a movement that would change Bucharest's landscape forever.
+Soon enough, cultures exchanged and Bucharest was coined "Paris of the East" for its flourishing modern, French culture.

-The return of this new generation of internationally educated Romanians, marked for Bucharest a rapid reinvention of its architectural identity that was spurred by economic growth and the cultivated standards of these graduates from Western universities.
+The return of this new generation of internationally educated Romanians, marked for Bucharest a rapid reinvention of its architectural identity that was spurred by economic growth (the discovery of oil in Ploiesti) and exposure to cultural trends from Western universities.

-Unlike the great capitals of the West, which didn't have the flexibility of a small and new city, Romania's capital was able to experiment with the latest architectural movements early in their conception, changing Bucharest's aesthetic to a modern, urban landscape.
-By 1930, Bucharest architects were determined on constructing Bauhaus and Art Deco projects that would forever mark my hometown as one of the most architecturally eccentric European cities with one of the most unavoidable pre-war modernist presence on the continent.
+Architects working in Bucharest were able to experiment with the latest architectural movements more freely than their Western peers because unlike Western capitals, Bucharest was small and underwent a massive overhaul of its city planning to facilitate urbanization in the early century.
+By 1930, Bucharest architects were determined on constructing Bauhaus and Art Deco projects that would forever mark my hometown as one of the most architecturally eccentric European cities with a strong presence of pre-war modernism.

 Unfortunately, the tumultuous communist era wore these structures down.
-Many of the buildings that were originally painted white are now a dark shade of grey or brown - an expected consequence if one considers Bucharest's poor air quality and volatile weather.
+Buildings that were originally painted white are now a dark shade of grey or brown - an expected consequence considering Bucharest's poor air quality and volatile weather.
 Many window's have been replaced with frames unfaithful to the original designs.
-Others have been refurbished, and a few are being revived.
-The unfortunate consequence is that for the uninspired eye, many of these buildings are dismissed as broken and ugly structures from the communist years.
+Other buildings have been refurbished, and a few are under construction.
+The unfortunate consequence is that many of these buildings are dismissed as broken, ugly structures from the communist years to the uninspired eye.

 With this project I rediscover and hope to expose our often unmentioned architectural history that was ahead of its time.
 Bucharest should be known for these exceptional designs that are found in virtually every neighborhood so that one day they will be recognized as a centerpiece of my hometown's wealth of culture.